Nabilah Naggayi Sempala

 Nabilah Naggayi Sempala is a Ugandan politician.
-She is the incumbent Member of Parliament representing the Kampala Women Parliamentary Constituency in the 10th Ugandan Parliament (2016 to 2021).
+As a Member of Parliament she has represented the Kampala Women Parliamentary Constituency in the 10th Ugandan Parliament (2016 to 2021).

-Background and education
+Early life and education

 Nabilah Naggayi was born in Uganda in April 1972.
 She attended Kibuli Demonstration School for her primary education before she transferred to Kibuli Secondary School for her O-Level studies.
 She then completed her A-Level education at Mengo Senior School, graduating from there with a High School Diploma in 1992.

 In 1994, Naggayi graduated with a Diploma in Translation from Saarland University, in Saarbrücken, Germany.
 In 1996, she went off to obtain a Bachelor of Arts degree from Makerere University, the oldest and largest public university in Uganda.
 Her degree of Master of Arts in Public Administration, was awarded by Makerere University in 2011.